People's Consultative Assembly: 1967 Special Session

 The 1967 MPRS Special Session, from 7 to 12 March, marked the end of Sukarno's presidency and the beginning of Suharto's.
 Much like the 1966 General Session, the official transfer of power was done before the General Session in March, with Sukarno stepping down from his position in February.
 Suharto's appointment as acting president and the withdrawal of power from Sukarno during this General Session was just a formality.

 The MPRS also passed a resolution to re-examine the adoption of the Political Manifesto as the primary GSP of the Assembly and the Republic at large.

 The Special Session assembled after Sukarno's Nawaksara Supplementary Letter was deemed to be unworthy because it had not included a full account of the 30 September Movement.
 He did not deliver a speech.
 On 9 February 1967, the DPR declared that the President was endangering the nation through his leadership and ideological stance.
-It then asked for an MPRS Special Session to be held in March.
+It then asked for an MPRS Special Session to be held in March to formally impeach Sukarno.